 Passengers waiting on the north-bound side of the New Haven Line c.
 1960, prior to tracks being elevated (Photo from a private collection)

 In the age of the automobile, Pelham went from these four train stations to one.
 The historic depot that is so prized today has not always looked so great.
-At one point it was painted white, then red, the tracks were raised in 1972, and many of its historic details were lost or covered over.
-But the building survived and was restored in 2005; it remains as the oldest station still in service in Westchester on the New Haven Line.
+At one point it was painted white, then red, the platform was raised in 1972, and many of its historic details were lost or covered over.
+But the building survived and was restored in 2005; it remains the oldest station still in service in Westchester on the New Haven Line.
 For over 125 years, commuters have sat inside on the same original wooden benches in the waiting area, bound for that center of the universe called New York City, and have returned at the end of the day to a little town that seems like Mayberry, and is made possible by, the train.